 Identifying similar problems like this will give a head start in knowing how to come up with a solution.
 Additionally, remember that there can be multiple solutions to any one problem.
 Take taxis, for example, there are multiple solutions available in the market for the same problem.
 Lyft, Ola, BlaBlaCar, Gett, and many existing taxi companies have also developed a mobile app solution for this problem.

 Point is, don’t get discouraged if you see two or three apps solving a problem one way.
 Instead, think of a different approach that solves the same problem but in a more effective and cheaper manner.

 Now, if you’re not being able to find a problem, then try tactics to get new app ideas.

 2. Browse Through The App Store

 Check apps in the top categories that interest you and find what problems other entrepreneurs’ apps are solving.

 Secret Tip: Check top grossing apps in the chart to find what type of apps are best money-makers.

 Next, think of keywords that are related to the categories which interest you.
-For example, you can search fitness, diet, marketing, productivity, travelling, etc. Search those keywords in the App Store to check what apps return and what kind of solutions they present.
+For example, you can search fitness, diet, marketing, productivity, traveling, etc. Search those keywords in the App Store to check what apps return and what kind of solutions they present.

-Besides this, you can also go to featured apps section in the App Store and see different categories of mobile apps featured in Google and Apple App Store.
+Besides this, you can also go to the featured apps section in the App Store and see different categories of mobile apps featured in Google and Apple App Store.

 Many times, apps are featured in a particular category/theme, such as Enhanced for 3D Touch, apps for medical patients, apps to track your time, and so on.